MicaelaPalaciosD/data-science/Week 2/README.md

 - learned how to make histogram with stored values (here it was mean)
 - values are not the same as in the slides because of how bootstrap works
 - learned how to use the BH algorithm using R, the steps can be coded
-- BH algorithm plot. making q smaller males the slope flatter which shows more strict restrictions.
-Also increasing the nr of hypothesis could have this effect.
+- BH algorithm plot. making q smaller makes the slope flatter which shows more strict restrictions.
+I changed it to see how the graph changes
+- Also increasing the nr of hypothesis could have this effect.
 With too many hypothesis, Algorithm doesnt seem useful.